Lawrence Township, Cloud County, Kansas

 Lawrence Township is a township in Cloud County, Kansas, United States.
-As of the 2000 census its population was 146.
+As of the 2020 census its population was 128.

 History

 Lawrence Township was organized in 1872.
 It was named for L. D. Lawrence, a pioneer settler.

 Geography

 Lawrence Township covers an area of 36.46 sqmi and contains no incorporated settlements.
+The township contains the unincorporated settlement of Hollis.
 According to the USGS, it contains two cemeteries: Hollis and Walnut Grove.

 The streams of Little Upton Creek, Oak Creek, Plum Creek, Salt Creek, Upton Creek and West Creek run through this township.